|360 Wohlers Hall, 1206 South Sixth, Champaign|

 This course provides a fundamental understanding of how accounting facilitates and influences decisions made by owners, managers, and employees within an organization.
 Accounting provides information for all types of decisions, ranging from everyday operational and procedural decisions to decisions about the long-term strategy and direction of the firm.
 Course topics include pricing, product selection, resource planning and allocation, and operational and strategic performance measurement.
 Credit is not given for ACCY 212 if credit has been given for ACCY 200, ACCY 201, and/or ACCY 202.
 ACCY 212 does not count toward undergraduate degree requirements for degrees offered through the College of Business or toward the Business Minor.
 Prerequisite: Intended for non-business majors.

 Formalized learning experience in combination with practice of accounting while engaged in an internship with a public accounting firm, business, or other off-campus organization; prior approval of learning plan and a summary report of learning experience are required.
 Approved for Letter and S/U grading.
 May be repeated in subsequent terms to a maximum of 3 hours.
 Prerequisite: Open to Department of Accountancy students; completion of ACCY 201 and ACCY 202 (or equivalent); and consent of department.

 Introduction to measurement and reporting of organizational performance for strategic and operational purposes with a focus on a variety of financial and non-financial performance measures suitable for both internal and external decision-making.
 Projects, together with a series of practical workshops, facilitate self-discovery of knowledge and development of a variety of professional skills and attitudes.
-Prerequisite: ACCY 202 or equivalent and concurrent enrollment in ACCY 302 by students majoring in accountancy (recommended for non-accountancy majors); or consent of department.
+Prerequisite: ACCY 202 or equivalent and recommend concurrent enrollment in ACCY 302 for Accountancy majors.